bastienjalbert/topguw/README.md

+# News

+I'm working on an API that work with GR-GSM (not airprobe anymore), Topguw v1 is really dirty, this API will make gsm analysis easily done in Java and make application creation for anybody possible on the gsm protocol.
+If you want to help me : contact me, you can find sources here https://github.com/bastienjalbert/topguw_api/ .

 # Topguw

 I had to change the repository because of some local problem..
 I'm sorry for those who forked and/or star my project.
 This will be the last for Topguw.